nuxeo-sandbox/nuxeo-fontoxml/README.md

 ### WARNINGS
-1. This is **Work In Progress**.

-2. Also, this plugin is a **Proof of Concept** (POC), it is not a final product.
+* This plugin is a **Proof of Concept** (POC), it is not a final product.
 We want to show Nuxeo can integrate the Fonto XML Editor and interact with it.
 As a POC it does not handle all and every features a final product will have (see below for more details).

+* Also (see below) you need to deploy your custom distribution of Fonto in order to display your XML files

 # Table of Content